nvaccess/nvda/user_docs/en/userGuide.md

 ##### Speak new text in Windows Terminal via {#WtStrategy}

-This setting selects how NVDA determines what text is "new" (and thus what to speak when "report dynamic content changes" is enabled) in Windows Terminal and the WPF Windows Terminal control used in Visual Studio 2022.
+This option selects how NVDA determines what text is "new" (and thus what to speak when "report dynamic content changes" is enabled) in Windows Terminal and the WPF Windows Terminal control used in Visual Studio 2022.
 It does not affect the Windows Console (`conhost.exe`).
+The Speak new text in Windows Terminal combo box has three options:

+* Default: This option is currently equivalent to "diffing", but it is anticipated to change once support for UIA notifications is further developed.
+* Diffing: This option uses the selected diff algorithm to calculate changes each time the terminal renders new text.
+This is identical to NVDA's behaviour in versions 2022.4 and earlier.
+* UIA notifications: This option defers the responsibility of determining what text to speak to Windows Terminal itself, meanning that NVDA no longer has to determine what text currently on-screen is "new".
+This should markedly improve performance and stability of Windows Terminal, but this feature is not yet complete.
+In particular, typed characters that are not displayed on-screen, such as passwords, are reported when this option is selected.
+Additionally, contiguous spans of output of over 1,000 characters may not be reported accurately.

 | . {.hideHeaderRow} |.|
 |---|---|